rdentato/gerku/doc/abstraction.md

 which are a superset of the bases defined in [1] and, hence, ensure that every possible expression can be represented using those combinators.

-  We'll extend the concept of combinator *defintions* by allowing a combinator to add other elements that were not in the original argumens.
+  We'll extend the concept of combinator *defintions* by allowing a combinator to add other elements that were not in the original arguments.

   For example:
 ```